staking-foundation/diva-dao/Community-Guidelines.md

 ## Section 2.
 Governance Tokens

-Diva Staking DAO governance tokens (the Governance Tokens) means the effectively delegated tokens associated with the Diva Staking protocol and referred to in https://github.com/staking-foundation and designated as Delegated DIVA, D-DIVA, or any other designation the Diva Staking DAO may find appropriate from time to time.
+Diva Staking DAO governance tokens (the "DIVA Tokens" or "Governance Tokens") means the effectively delegated tokens associated with the Diva Staking protocol and referred to in https://github.com/staking-foundation and designated as Delegated DIVA, D-DIVA, or any other designation the Diva Staking DAO may find appropriate from time to time.

 ## Section 3.
 Excluded Tokens